kapoorkrish/kapoorkrish/README.md

 ![](hey_there.gif)

 ## About Me
 I’m a UC Berkeley freshman studying Electrical Engineering and Computer Science, passionate about making bold ideas a reality.
 Rather than aim for incremental improvement, I strive to innovate and help shape a future we dream of.
+In fulfilling this mission, I'm looking to apply my skills toward my interests in space exploration, machine learning, or their intersection.
 Feel free to reach out!

 ###
 <div align="center">